jpamata/jpamata.github.io/_posts/2016-6-23-I-Blog-Because.md

 ---
+title: "I Blog Because"
 layout: post
-title:  "I Blog Because..."
+date: 2016-06-23 22:00
+tag:
+- reflections
+category: blog
+author: john
-description: "I admit.
+description: I admit.
 I am not an expert and I do not claim to be one.
 How can I?
 I'm just an undergrad who hasn't gotten a glimpse yet of the industry; I haven't put in as much time as others had.
-But whenever I talk to people about putting their content out there, their voice on the matter, they would often tell me of not being good enough."
+But whenever I talk to people about putting their content out there, their voice on the matter, they would often tell me of not being good enough.
-comments: true
-date:   2016-6-23 01:00:00 1700
-category: blog
-tag:
--reflections

 ---

 <h1>I am not an expert.</h1>